A versatile red granite chipping; bright and bold.

-Daltex Red 2-5mm is often used on its own to create a vibrant surface, however it can be used as the principal colour with white or black in low percentages added to give contrast.
-Red can be mixed with any other plain colour i.e black, green or white as a 50/50 mix to make totally unique and unusual surfaces.
-Red is also often used for borders or pathways.
-Also available in Red 1-3mm and Red 1-2mm.
+Daltex Red 2-5mm is often used on its own to create a vibrant surface, however, it can be used as the principal colour with white or black in low percentages added to give contrast.
+Red can be mixed with any other plain colour such as black, green or white as a 50/50 mix to make totally unique and unusual surfaces.

 We strongly recommend the use of UVR resin with all DALTEX dried aggregates.